jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Check changes made between revs - might need to port some over to sectionalizer logic
 - Fix DNP map order
 - Double check all PB and RB assignments
-- Double check alternate settings (Bob's had a comment that SG2 not used in FLISR configuration, not sure what this means?)
 - We might want to check with Erich and/or Bob on events they have seen.
 During reclosing depending on logic I'm not sure if the Tie will see voltage re-established to restated it's auto close timer.
 If not the auto close timer might need to be extended longer than the reclosers total reclose cycle.
 - No normal/alternate profile - check in logic/DNP maps
--
 - yellow handle display point, remove PB
 	- double check all yellow handle logic
 - based on provided breaker reclosing settings, make suggestions and have discussion on proper LOV timings
-- Will I be making a custom program for each device?
-- How to simulate something closing into a fault?
-	- Maybe sequencer?
 - Double check tie closing in and acting as sectionalizer logic
 - When tie closes, check to see if it drops out of auto
 - Compare recloser trip equation to tie/sectionalizer
 	- recloser should have more in it for protection
 	- will have to consider this if we want tie to act as a recloser when it closes
 	- could also just have tie do one shot - would just need the proper 50/51 elements in trip equation
+- add a section for customer settings in FAT doc

 Customer Questions:
 - Should ties drop out of auto when closing?